Machine Explanations and Human Understanding: Experiments

-We focus on the key considerations in this section and more details about experiments can be found in Appendix \secref{sec:appendix_experiment}. \para{Task: income prediction.} Our hypotheses are about how people's decisions are affected by the the alignment between their intuitions and the information presented about the model.
+We focus on the key considerations here and more details can be found in Appendix~\ref{sec:appendix_experiment}.

+\para{Task: income prediction.} Our hypotheses are about how people's decisions are affected by the alignment between their intuitions and the information presented about the model.
 So it's crucial that we can manipulate this alignment and control for confounders.
-Inspired by the Adult Income dataset~\cite{blake1998uci}, we choose the task of predicting a person's annual income based on their profile because people generally have intuitions about what factors determine income but are unlikely to know every person's income (hence a discovery task).
+Inspired by the Adult Income dataset~\citep{blake1998uci}, we choose the task of predicting a person's annual income based on their profile because people generally have intuitions about what factors determine income but are unlikely to know every person's income (hence a discovery task).
 We simplify the available features so that we can control for confounders.
-In our version, each profile contains only two attributes, age and education, and the participant need to make a binary prediction: whether the person's annual income is above or below \$50K. \para{Human intuition in income prediction.} Following \secref{sec:explanation_and_intuition}, we consider human intuitions on relevance and mechanism.
-We define relevance (\intuitionr) as the intuition that education is more important than age, and mechanism (\intuitionm) as the intuition that income positively correlates with both features.
+In our version, each profile contains two attributes, age and education, and the participant makes a binary prediction: whether the person's annual income is above or below \$50K.

+\para{Human intuition in income prediction.} Following \secref{sec:explanation_and_intuition}, we consider human intuitions on relevance and mechanism.
+We define relevance (\intuitionr) as the intuition that education is more important than age in determining income, and mechanism (\intuitionm) as the intuition that income positively correlates with both features.

 To better understand what these intuitions entail, let's consider Alice who believes \intuitionr and \intuitionm.
 For a profile with high education and low age, as Alice believes that education is more important than age (\intuitionr), she will rely more on education; as she believes that education positively correlates with income, she will likely predict high income without any AI assistance.
 In \figref{fig:exp_design}, We use the background color to represent Alice's likely predictions: blue for high income and red for low income.
-When machine prediction and explanation are shown, these intuitions can be used to evaluate the consistency of explanations.
+When machine prediction and explanation are shown, these intuitions can be used to make predictions.